philippe44/AirConnect/README.md

  sudo apt-get install gcc-mips-linux-gnu binutils-mips-linux-gnu sudo apt-get install gcc-powerpc-linux-gnu binutils-powerpc-linux-gnu
  ```
+ For macos, freebsd and solaris, you must rebuild your own compilers, I did that using https://github.com/tpoechtrager/osxcross (with this fix https://github.com/tpoechtrager/cctools-port/pull/126, so need to tweak the build.sh to make cctools point to my repo).
+For solaris and freebsd, I rebuilt my own, I'll put a small script that shows how, but it's very close to https://github.com/marcelog/Freebsd-Cross-GCC/blob/master/do.sh, with a fix for sysroot like here https://acg.cis.upenn.edu/milom/cross-compile.html).

  **IMPORTANT:** On x86_64, do not try to use multilib, it is incompatible with at least arm and aarch64 and will be removed upon addition of any of these, thus removing support for x86 builds (at least up to Ubuntu 22.04 and this has been a problem for years and the devs don't seem to care).
-Hence the solution is to explicitly add the i686 compiler.
+Hence the solution is to explicitly add the i686 compiler as per first line abobe).
 The tradeoff is that you lose possibility to use '-m32' to produce 32 bits from default compiler.